spiffe/tornjak/CONTRIBUTING.md

 go run tornjak-backend/cmd/agent/agent.go
 ```

 Note, the above command will print out usage documentation for the server.
-Please see our [Usage document](./USAGE.md) for more information.
+Please see our documentation for the backend [here](./docs/config-tornjak-agent.md) for more information.
 Additionally, full functionality of the server requires a SPIRE server to be running.

 ### Running the Tornjak Manager